To apply to become a JP for NSW, you need to complete the following steps.

 You need to ask a NSW Member of Parliament (MP) to nominate you for appointment as a JP.
 If an MP agrees, he or she will sign your printed nomination form, and mail it together with certified copies of your supporting documents to the Department of Justice.

-You can find a list of NSW MPs and their contact details at the NSW Parliament website.
 Generally you should ask for the nomination of the MP who represents the electoral district in which you live.
 You can look up your electoral district at the NSW Elections website.

 You should expect to wait a minimum of twelve weeks from the date the NSW MP forwards your application to the Department.
 This is because assessment of your application requires enquiries about your character, a National Criminal Records Check, and obtaining the approval of the Governor of NSW.